1. Review Your Life Insurance Options

 5. Open Investment Accounts for Your Grandchildren

 Basically, anything you do for your grandchildren is also a gift to your children.
+Providing financial assistance through investment accounts can help cover significant expenses like education, a car, or a down payment on a home.
 Parents may not have enough income to set aside money for their children’s big expenses: a car, college, down payment on a home.
 You can open an account specifically for education, which has the added benefit of tax breaks for you.
 For more flexibility, invest in a general brokerage account or in individual stocks.
 Since your grandkids will not need the money for many years, you can take some risks, which tend to pay better rewards.
 Investing in your grandchildren’s future is a practical gift that helps two generations of your family.

 6. Take Care of Your Health